eggheadio/eggheadio-course-notes/build-user-interfaces-by-composing-css-utility-classes-with-tailwind/notes/07-tailwind-control-what-variations-are-generated-for-each-utility-class-module-in-tailwind.md

 To combat this, prefixes are only generated for specific classes specified in the Tailwind config.

+> Changelog: The video shows these as being under the `modules` heading in the options.
+This has changed in a Tailwind update.

 ```js
   variants: {
     accessibility: ['responsive', 'focus'],